CC Team <

 Assuming you have suitable equipment, you should be able to access some streaming services like BBC iPlayer, ITVPlayer and Ch4 etc. free.
-There are a plethora of services available e.g. Netflix, Amazon, Sky Go which require a subscription.
+There are also plethora of services available e.g. Netflix, Amazon, Sky Go which require a subscription.

 Remember that B4RN provides your internet connection service only.

 Can we use our B4AV internet connection to watch live TV?

 Well yes and no. Some channels do not stream live broadcasts to some makes smart TV's and streaming devices for example Ch4.
 (This is a licensing issue between manufacturers).
 However, all the major live channels can be streamed to a computer, tablets and tsmart phones.
 So, for live TV, you may want to keep your current TV aerial/satellite dish setup until broadcasters catch up with our wonderful technology.

 Note that you should continue to pay for your TV licence.
 Tv on the internet does not create an exemption from needing a licence.

 Could B4RN become overloaded if everyone tried to watch the World Cup at the same time?